kommitters/.allstar/README.md

 ### Binary artifacts

-* No binary artifacts allowed
+* No binary artifacts allowed.

 `Action: issue.`
 `Repositories active: all`

 ### Outside collaborators

-* Default push access allowed.
+* Default push access not allowed, only organization members can push directly to the organization repositories.
 * Default admin access not allowed.

 `Action: issue.`